 - 1. Review background material, including the written grievance, in the administrative suite within two hours prior to the meeting. - 2.
-The Dean or Associate Dean will convene the meeting by reading the following: "This discussion and all written materials related to the grievance are confidential.
+The Associate Dean of Academic Affairs will convene the meeting by reading the following: "This discussion and all written materials related to the grievance are confidential.
 Any written notes/questions must be destroyed at the end of the meeting.
 All relevant documents will be placed in the student's confidential file." - 3.
-All panel members sign a confidentiality form prior to hearing the grievance - 4.
+All panel members sign a confidentiality form prior to hearing the grievance. - 4.
 The meeting secretary will record minutes of the grievance to be filed in the administrative suite. - 5.
-The Student may have an Advisor/Support Person in the hearing.
-The Advisor/Support Person is there for moral support only and cannot speak on behalf of the Student. - 6.
+The student may have an Advisor/Support Person in the hearing.
+The Advisor/Support Person is there for moral support only and cannot speak on behalf of the student. - 6.
+Audio and/or video recording of any kind is not permitted. - 7.
 The hearing may not last longer than one hour.
-The Dean or Associate Dean will act as timekeeper. - 7.
+The Associate Dean of Academic Affairs will act as timekeeper. - 8.
 The grievant and faculty member will relay their evidence related to the grievance.
-Panel members may ask questions or request clarification as needed. - 8.
-Panel members will refrain from offering opinions or personal views during the hearing. - 9.
-Persons not part of the Grievance Panel will be excused prior to the panel vote - 10.
-There is no discussion of the hearing material once the student has left the room. - 11.
+Panel members may ask questions or request clarification as needed. - 9.
+Panel members will refrain from offering opinions or personal views during the hearing. - 10.
+Persons not part of the Grievance Panel will be excused prior to the panel vote. - 11.
+There will be discussion of the hearing material once the student has left the room. - 12.
 Panel members will vote by confidential ballot.
-The Dean or Associate Dean acts as teller and only votes in the event of a tie.
-The tally vote remains confidential and only the Dean or Associate Dean are aware of the vote tally. - 12.
-Following the vote, the Dean or Associate Dean will inform the panel of the decision and then will dismiss the panel members and meet with the grievant to notify them of the panel decision - 13.
-Grievant Panel decisions are final and will be immediately enforced by the Dean. - 14.
-A written summary of the decision will be provided to the grievant within three business days of the meeting.
+The Associate Dean of Academic Affairs acts as teller and only votes in the event of a tie.
+The vote tally remains confidential and only the Associate Dean of Academic Affairs is aware of the vote tally.

+- 13. Following the vote, the Associate Dean for Academic Affairs will inform the panel of the decision and then will dismiss the panel members.
+The Associate Dean of Academic Affairs will submit the grievance panel decision to the Dean of the College of Nursing for a final decision. - 14.
+Grievance decisions are final and will be immediately enforced by the Dean. - 15.
+A written summary of the decision will be provided to the student grievant within three business days of the meeting.